8 Useful Things to Know Before You Visit Cyprus

 1. Cyprus is Part of The European Union

-Despite its location close to Turkey; Lebanon and Syria, Cyprus is a European country and part of the European Union since May 2004.
+Despite its location close to Turkey; Lebanon and Syria, Cyprus has been a European country and part of the European Union since May 2004.

 Even though the country is divided (I’ll talk about this later on in this post), the whole of the country is EU territory.